C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-About 15 minutes, and it can be shortened if we are behind schedule.
+- About 15 minutes, can be shortened if behind schedule

-Fully local, so no quota is consumed and no account is needed.
+- Fully local - no quota consumed, no account needed

-The satisfying moment is `cat` on a tracked file inside a bare clone and seeing the three-line pointer instead of the content.
-Point people towards that if they finish early.
+- Satisfying moment: `cat` on a tracked file inside a bare clone shows the three-line pointer instead of the content

-This closes Part 1.
-Before moving on, ask whether anything from the morning needs revisiting.
+  - Point people towards that if they finish early
--->
+- Closes Part 1 - before moving on, ask whether anything from the morning needs revisiting -->

 ---